Desarrollo-A/bodyRemaster/readme.rst

 Installation
 ************

-This poject was developed with `codeigniter 3.1.11 <https://codeigniter.com/userguide3/installation/downloads.html>`_
+This poject was developed with `codeigniter 3.1.11 <https://codeigniter.com/userguide3/installation/downloads.html>`_, You should install it and then pull the changes from the repository and replace them in the new codeigniter project.

 *******
 License